Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Smart Contract Instance DID
 ---------------------------

-The goal of the Smart Contract Instance DID is to provide meta-data about the contract instance.
+The goal of the Smart Contract Instance DID is to provide metadata about the contract instance.
 At the moment, it contains an account address of the initialization transaction sender, and the list of the contract's entrypoints.

 The Smart Contract Instance DID Document MUST contain the following data: